-Sarah Palin Confronts Instagram Critic Who Slams Daughter Bristol For Pushing Weight Loss Tea
+Sarah Palin Confronts Instagram Critic Who Slammed Daughter Bristol For Pushing Weight Loss Tea

-Former vice presidential candidate, Sarah Palin is again defending one of her children online after someone on Instagram accused former Teen Mom star, Bristol Palin of using Photoshop to make herself to appear thinner while promoting detox teas.
+Former vice presidential candidate Sarah Palin is again defending one of her children online after someone on Instagram accused former Teen Mom star Bristol Palin of using Photoshop to make herself to appear thinner while promoting detox teas.

-The Daily Mail says that Sarah Palin clapped back at her daughter’s critics after daughter Bristol posed in a jog bra and leggings, extolling the virtues of Teami weight loss teas.
-Both Palin women represent the weight loss products, and Bristol Palin credits the teas with helping her lose the baby weight after the birth of her third child Atlee Bay.
+The Daily Mail says that Sarah Palin clapped back at her daughter’s critics after Bristol posed in a jog bra and leggings, extolling the virtues of Teami weight loss teas.
+Both Palin women represent the weight loss products, and Bristol Palin credits the teas with helping her lose the baby weight after the birth of her third child, Atlee Bay.

 Bristol Palin is often featured in sponsored photos on her Instagram page with her Teami tumbler, showing off her weight loss, but some aren’t buying it.